Cars for Sale with Engine Problems

 Understanding “As-Is” Sales

-- Limited Recourse: If you find something majorly wrong after the sale, there’s usually not much you can do.
-That’s why I always triple-check everything before buying.
+• Limited Recourse: If something goes wrong after the sale, there’s usually not much you can do.

 Lemon Laws and Buyer Protection